microsoft/vscode-wiki/Requested-Extensions.md

 ## Community Requested Extensions

-This is a list of community requested extensions collected from a variety of sources (twitter, user voice, etc.).
+This is a list of community requested extensions collected from a variety of sources (twitter, issues, etc.).

 For discussions on specific extensions and to add more information, link a newly created issue to one of the extensions names below.